About Story Synth

 # Available formats and templates

-Story Synth currently has six different game formats you can use.
-Here’s a brief description of each and a link to its template.
+Story Synth has several different game formats you can use.
+Here’s a brief description of each and a link to its demo and template.
 You can read more about each format on the Formats Page.

 # Technology used